 - 2. Spread into a 3-qt. slow cooker coated with cooking spray.
 Sprinkle with chocolate chips.
 In another bowl, combine the remaining brown sugar and cocoa; stir in boiling water.
 Pour over batter (do not stir).

-- 3. Cover and cook on high for 4 to 4-1/2 hours or until a toothpick inserted near center of cake comes out clean.
+- 3. Cover and cook on high for 4 to 4-1/2 hours or until a toothpick inserted in the center of cake comes out clean.
 Serve warm with ice cream.
 Yield: 8 servings.

 Reviews for Slow Cooker Hot Fudge Cake